Diallo75012/git_sre_agents/notes.md

 - [x] improve custom error enum and do some implementations to teach rust that our field can be mapped to standard library error types.
 - [x] create a file reader to be able to get the `Human` prompt at the beginning of the app.
 - [x] clone the `main repo` in the `human side` same as if the human had cloned that repo and want to check the changes from agents.
+- [] make all agents prompt files and a function for prompt formatting that would use the `format!()` macro to create prompts/text needed
 - [] consider using channels and threads so that the communication can be parallelized if multi tool call
 - [] use loop for tool call until getting the answer fully done (so maybe create this until it work and then integrate in project)
 - [] study the api returned messages/tool use/error to be able to `deserialize` what we want properly